Corporate Governance

 • Review the Group’s statements on internal control systems and the policies and process for identifying and assessing business risks and the management of those risks by the Group, review annually the Company’s risk policy statement and risk appetite statement.

-The remuneration committee comprises Clare Bates as chair and John Booth as the other member.
+Membership of the remuneration committee comprises Clare Bates as chair and Bob Beveridge as the other members.
 The committee meets at least once a year.
 The committee’s report to shareholders on Directors’ remuneration is set out in the Annual Report, and describes the remit of the committees.

 Nomination committee

-The nomination committee has three members, and is comprised of Carol Thompson as chairman and John Booth and Clare Bates as the other members.
+Membership of the nomination committee comprises Stephen Benyon as chair with Clare Bates, Bob Beveridge, Angus McCaffery and Dan Davies as the other members.
 The committee meets at least once a year and otherwise as required under the terms of its remit.

 The committee’s remit includes: